The issue: loading operating system, disk boot failure

 - The system and boot partition(s) are selected by default.

-- Multiple backup destination: You can backup system to USB flash drive, external hard drive, network drive, cloud drive, etc as long as your computer recognizes it.
+- Multiple backup destinations: You can backup system to USB flash drive, external hard drive, network drive, cloud drive, etc as long as your computer recognizes it.

-- Backup and Cleanup Methods: You can backup only changed files with Incremental Backup (in the Backup Scheme option).
-If you upgrade to the professional version, you can still enjoy advanced backup method (Differential Backup) and By quantity, By time, By daily/weekly/monthly cleanup methods.
+- Advanced backup and cleanup methods: If you upgrade to the professional version, you can still enjoy advanced backup method (Differential Backup) and By quantity, By time, By daily/weekly/monthly, and By space cleanup methods.

 Wrapping things up

 With it, you can easily get your computer back without downtime.
-Also, other issues like System Reserved partition on a wrong drive and “Repairing disk errors” loop can be resolve completely.
 Thus, if you still don't have a system backup, hurry up and download this software to create one!
+You will be more pleased to find it also enables you to clone SSD to another SSD with the "Disk Clone" feature.